rilianx/Research/papers/convexity_detection.md

 ![image](https://i.imgur.com/HIovF8O.png)

 **Speciation**
-Adding new connection without optimizing weight generally lea
+Adding new connection without optimizing weight generally leads to low performances.
+Speciation simply splits up the population into several species based on the similarity of topology and connections by using some criteria.